ocaml/ocaml-lsp/ocaml-lsp-server/docs/ocamllsp/jumpToTypedHoles-spec.md

 Reduces the need for editor-side logic and works well with the expression construct command.
-For example, constructing a value of type `int option` constructs, for example, the following expression:
+For example, constructing a value of type `int option` constructs the following expression:
 `Some _`, coupled with typed hole navigation, you can move the cursor directly over the generated hole.